lokeshchava/DATA604_Big_Data/README.md

 - Semi-Structured Data: Data which has no definite scheme but still maintains a loose structure.

 ## 6 ‘V’s of Big Data
 The 6 V's in big data describes the characterstics of it.
-They are:

 - Volume: The quantity of data produced or required for processing.
 In one minute, YouTube processes more than 500 hours of video.
 - Velocity: The rate at which data must be processed after it has been generated.
 Data from high-frequency stock trading.